 “That’s because you’re not packing, too.”

 “Hmf.
-I can just about imagine what humans would do to a bear with a gun.
+I can just about imagine what you people would do to a bear with a gun.
 As for everyone carrying a gun putting a stop to gun violence, was the Old West pacified by universal ownership of guns?
-I believe not.”
+Please.”

 “Which question was that?”

 “No, I asked why people were afraid of me.”